writing for the screen, stage and publication

 The line between politics and love is blurred as Henry’s historic divorce from Queen Katherine, marriage to Anne Boleyn and the birth of the future Queen Elizabeth I are all dramatized.
 Shakespeare’s late history play is restructured and dissected, incorporating historical context written in verse.
-Produced by The Shakespeare Project of Chicago.
+Produced by The Shakespeare Project of Chicago and subsequently by Lakeside Shakespeare Theatre.
 12 men, 3 women.

 Shakespeare’s late romance is experienced through the POV of Imogen and is guided by an invented narrator character, The Bard, who speaks in verse created and culled from other parts of the play.
 Each actor, save Imogen and The Bard, play a contrasting Roman and Briton character.
 Produced by The Shakespeare Project of Chicago.
 5 men, 3 women.

 The Comedy of Errors (Shakespeare)